Brown's Woods

 West Des Moines, Iowa

-Brown’s Woods, Iowa’s largest urban forest preserve, offers more than four miles of trails to explore.
+Brown’s Woods, Iowa’s largest urban forest, offers more than four miles of trails to explore.
 This 486-acre forest in West Des Moines features a canopy of oak and hickory trees stretching from Brown's Woods Drive to the Raccoon River.
 The rolling hills and small streams of Brown's Woods are a joy to explore at any season.
 This wildlife area is named after Tallmadge E. Brown, a successful Des Moines lawyer who acquired large tracts of land around Des Moines in the late 1800s.
 One of them was this beautiful forest acquired by the Conservation Board in 1972.

 - Hiking